Social psychology: 20th century

 An early, influential research program in social psychology was established by Kurt Lewin and his students.
 During World War II, social psychologists were mostly concerned with studies of persuasion and propaganda for the U.S. military (see also psychological warfare).
 Following the war, researchers became interested in a variety of social problems, including issues of gender and racial prejudice.
 Social stigma, which refers to the disapproval or discrimination against individuals based on perceived differences, became increasingly prevalent as societies sought to redefine norms and group boundaries after the war.

 During the years immediately following World War II, there were frequent collaborations between psychologists and sociologists.
-The two disciplines, however, have become increasingly specialized and isolated from each other in recent years, with sociologists generally focusing on high-level, large-scale examinations of society, and psychologists generally focusing on more small-scale studies of individual human behaviors.
+The two disciplines, however, have become increasingly specialized and isolated from each other in recent years, with sociologists generally focusing on high-level, large-scale examinations of society and psychologists generally focusing on small-scale studies of individual human behavior.

 During the 1960s, there was growing interest in topics such as cognitive dissonance, bystander intervention, and aggression.
 These developments were part of a trend of increasingly sophisticated laboratory experiments using college students as participants and analysis of variance designs.

-In the 1970s, a number of conceptual challenges to social psychology emerged over issues such as ethical concerns about laboratory experimentation, whether attitudes could accurately predict behavior, and to what extent science could be done in a cultural context.
+In the 1970s, many conceptual challenges to social psychology emerged, including ethical concerns about laboratory experimentation, questions about whether attitudes could accurately predict behavior, and the extent to which science could be conducted within a cultural context.
 It was also in this period where situationism, the theory that human behavior changes based on situational factors, emerged and challenged the relevance of self and personality in psychology.

-By the 1980s and 1990s, social psychology had developed a number of solutions to these issues with regard to theory and methodology.
+By the 1980s and 1990s, social psychology had developed some solutions to these issues concerning theory and methodology.